-5. Health Certificates: -- One Official Certificate of Veterinary Inspection (OCVI) may be allowed for animals of the same species to be exhibited at fairs or shows in any of the New England states (\CT, \ME, MA, \\NH, RI, and \\\VT) when submitted with an itinerary of the dates and locations of the events at which the listed animals are expected to be shown.
+One OCVI may be allowed for animals of the same species to be exhibited at fairs or shows in any of the New England states (CT, \ME, MA, \\NH, RI, and \\\VT) when submitted with an itinerary of the dates and locations of the events at which the listed animals are expected to be shown.
 Only animals that are healthy at the time of shipment may be moved.

-Note that \CT, \ME, \\NH, and \\\VT have additional requirements.
-Certificates of veterinary inspection in these states are valid for a shorter period of time and may have additional language, movement and permit requirements.
+Note that \ME, \\NH, and \\\VT have additional requirements.
+Certificates of veterinary inspection in these states are valid for a shorter time and may have additional language, movement, and permit requirements.
+See details below.

-For the 2024 Show and Fair Season, livestock animals being exhibited in New England states must have official certificates of veterinary inspection (OCVIs) that meet the following requirements:
+For the 2025 Show and Fair Season, livestock animals being exhibited in New England states must have OCVIs that meet the following requirements

-a.
-MA and RI: OCVIs issued on or after January 1, 2024 may be used for those animals being shown at multiple fairs and shows in MA, and RI through the 2024 show/fair season ending October 31, 2024.
-MA -Notes: The Big E Fairgrounds in West Springfield requires an Infectious Disease b.
-CT and ME: An importation permit for exhibition animals is also required.
-Contact CT Dept. of Agriculture (860-713-2504) or ME State Veterinarian's Office (207-287-3701) for permits or questions.
+- CT, MA, ME, and RI: OCVIs issued on or after January 1, 2025, may be used for animals being shown at fairs and shows in CT, MA, ME, and RI through the 2025 show/fair season ending October 31, 2025. o Special Note on The Big E, West Springfield, MA: All bovines must have official USDA RFID tags, - \CT and ME: An importation permit for exhibition animals is also required.
+Contact CT Dept. of Agriculture

+(860-713-2504) or ME State Veterinarian's Office (207-287-3701) for permits or questions.